 And if you do want them to use items, you might still screw up.
 Remember how the game forces you to restock characters’ inventory manually?
 They’ll run out of items one day, you’ll forget to restock, and you’ll probably forget they could ever carry them!
 KH2 fixed this system, finally allowing Donald and Goofy to syphon munny directly from your blood.
 That’s certainly a UI improvement but I’m not sure you’re better off for it.

 Long story short, the only way you could hope to keep your teammates in line during the tournament is to blow through enemies with your own magic, and since your magic is way more important, you’re just going to have to give up on keeping your teammates in line.
 Period.
-See, I haven’t brought it up yet, but this is one of those games where it only matters when the leader dies.
+See, I haven’t brought it up yet, but this is one of those games where it only matters when the leader dies – a mechanic native to strategy and tactics games, but here we are!
 If Donald and Goofy are knocked out, they’ll be back on their feet with a good chunk of their health back after a minute or so.
 A lot of people, myself included, saw this as happening in the first game because they were cartoon characters, but there are so many human allies in later games that I think I have to leave that theory behind.
 Either way: only Sora matters, so guard yourself above all else, and don’t cry if a boss axes your teammates in minute one.
+Because they will.

 That’s not to rag on Donald and Goofy from top to bottom.
 The Tournament just isn’t their ideal scenario, and once you notice it you’ll never stop seeing it.
 But trust me: if you take them away and force Sora to survive on his own (and as you’ll see, the Coliseum can do that) you’ll miss them.
 Goofy’s loaded up with skills that cause area damage and knock Heartless aside, keeping them off of Sora’s back, and his defence-focus makes him so hard to kill that you can count on him sticking around for a while.
 Donald isn’t that useful yet, but once he gets Cure, watch out.
 The roles they play are so critical to Kingdom Hearts’ gameplay that they haven’t been changed since.
 This is true even in coded, which only features Donald and Goofy in a mechanically bizarre scenario that you’ll have to see to believe, yet still relies on the same basic tactical roles!